brio50/groups-io/README.md

 * AHC - Automatic Chucker - ?
 * CNC - Newer - ?

-NOTE in prior group, .jpg were allowed in YAHOO,
+> **NOTE**:`.jpg` were allowed in Files section at YAHOO. to GROUPS-IO transition, those were allowed to come through.
+Not certain if `.jpg` are still allowed in GROUPS-IO Files today.